-The texture of the Instant Pot Mashed Potatoes is a little drier, and they come out fluffier, too.
+The texture of the pressure cooker Mashed Potatoes is a little creamier, and they come out fluffier, too.
 How fluffy also depends on the type of potato you use.
-Here is a quote from Bridget Lancaster, host of America’s Test Kitchen in an interview with Sally Swift, Managing Producer at The Splendid Table about the Best Baked Potato (even though we aren’t baking them, it still applies):

 Scrub the potatoes, or peel them, if you prefer.
 Cut each potato into fourths.

 Put the potatoes, salt, and garlic cloves into the inner liner of the Instant Pot and just cover them with water.

 Close the lid and lock it into position.
 Set the Steam Release Knob to the Sealing position.

 Set to Steam (High), and use the +/- button or dial to choose 13 minutes.